-John Foulger 1942-2007 Always interested in art, Foulger worked for The art gallery, Gladwell and co. and his paintings included ‘Elgar’s Cottage Brinkwells, Fittleworth’ (1994) and ‘Near Fittleworth’ (1980)
+John Foulger 1942-2007 Always interested in art, Foulger worked for The Art Gallery, Gladwell and co. and his paintings included ‘Elgar’s Cottage Brinkwells, Fittleworth’ (1994) and ‘Near Fittleworth’ (1980)

-May Harding; One of the locally well-known Harding family, who owned Hardings Stores, ‘Grocers, Drapers and Bakers’ in Fittleworth.
+May Harding; One of the locally well-known Harding family, that owned Hardings Stores, ‘Grocers, Drapers and Bakers’ in Fittleworth.
 May was the oldest child, having to take on much of the responsibility for the other children when their mother died young.
 The existence of few other paintings of hers are known; a painting of St Mary’s church Fittleworth is at The Swan and relations know of a painting of fruit.

 Henry George Hine 1811-1895; painted mainly coastal views at first, later working for Punch and The Illustrated London News.
 He later returned to landscape painting and work included ‘Hesworth Common’ and ‘View of Fittleworth Common’

 Alfred Hitchens (1861 – 1942) Father of Ivon Hitchens, grandfather of local artist John Hitchens.
 Alfred was a landscape and portrait artist.
 He stayed at the Swan, Fittleworth and has worked locally, including a pastel of Hesworth Common.

 Ivon Hitchens 1893-1979; Ivon Hitchens was part of the ‘London group’ in the 1930s.
 He lived in a caravan on Lavington Common after 1940, when his house was bombed.
 He used blocks of colour in his landscapes and painted a number of local views including the River Rother.
 Ivon was father of John Hitchens who still lives and works locally and grandfather of sculptor and artist Simon Hitchens.